-The data was generated four Focus Group Discussions (FGD) of six participants in two Islamic modern boarding schools in Aceh Besar, which the total of 24 participants.
-These two schools were especially chosen, since they have been very popular in Aceh Besar with a good national and international reputation.
+The data was generated from six Focus Group Discussions (FGD) of six participants in three Islamic modern boarding schools in Aceh Besar, which the total of 36 participants.
+These three schools were especially chosen, since they have been very popular in Aceh Besar with a good national and international reputation.
 Participants of the FGD are teachers who have been teaching for at least two years.
 These participants teach various courses, ranging from Islamic knowledge to science.